ElementsProject/elementsproject.org/source/sidechains/alpha/getting-started.md

 ```bash
 ../bitcoin-cli -testnet -rpcuser=user -rpcpassword=pass getnewaddress
 ```
-You'll get an output of an address – make sure it starts with an `m`, which designates a testnet address–and plug that into [the `testnet3` bitcoin faucet ][testnet faucet] to request some coins.
+You'll get an output of an address – make sure it starts with an `m` or an `n`, which designates a testnet address–and plug that into [the `testnet3` bitcoin faucet ][testnet faucet] to request some coins.